ar-nata/my-start/README.md

 ![](/logo.png)

-_NewneuStartUp_ — динамически развивающийся стартап, специализирующийся на поиске и анализе данных с использованием новейших технологий искусственного интеллекта.
+_NewneuStartUp_ — a dynamically developing startup specializing in data search and analysis using the latest artificial intelligence technologies.
-Наши преимущества:
+Our advantages:

-- Высокая точность поиска
+- High search accuracy
-- Высокое качество данных
+- High data quality
-- Низкая цена
+- Low price